-- describe the health, social and economic effects that the project may have on Indigenous peoples; - consideration of how economic boom and bust cycles in remote communities impact social and cultural wellbeing; - include a Health Impact Assessment including Indigenous determinants of health and Human Health Risk Assessment (see also section 9 Human health conditions Human health conditions); - describe potential long-term health effects to Indigenous peoples due to project activities; - describe and quantify potential effects to mental and social well-being of Indigenous peoples (e.g. stress, depression, anxiety, sense of safety); - describe and quantify specific thresholds and document if different thresholds were considered for vulnerable Indigenous peoples, including by sex and age; provide rationale and justification if specific thresholds are not used; - identify predicted effects of the project on the quality and quantity of ground or surface water used by Indigenous peoples;
+- · describe the health, social and economic effects that the Project may have on Indigenous peoples; - consideration of how economic boom and bust cycles in remote communities impact social and cultural wellbeing; - include a Health Impact Assessment including Indigenous determinants of health and HHRA (see also section 9 Human health conditionsHuman health conditions); - describe potential long-term health effects to Indigenous peoples due to project activities; - describe and quantify potential effects to mental and social well-being of Indigenous peoples (e.g. stress, depression, anxiety, sense of safety); - describe and quantify specific thresholds and document if different thresholds were considered for vulnerable Indigenous peoples, including by sex and age; provide rationale and justification if specific thresholds are not used; - identify predicted effects of the Project on the quality and quantity of ground or surface water used by Indigenous peoples; - describe effects to the availability, use and consumption of country foods (traditional foods), including from the release of contaminants and other emissions from the Project, and potential health impacts of any changes to availability, use, consumption patterns, and quality; - provide a rationale if a determination is made that an assessment of the potential for contamination of country foods (or other exposure pathways, such as inhalation) is not required or if some contaminants are excluded from the assessment; - describe how community and Indigenous knowledge was used in assessing potential effects to Indigenous health, social and economic conditions;

-- describe effects to the availability, use and consumption of country foods (traditional foods) and potential health impacts of any changes to availability, use and consumption patterns; - provide a rationale if a determination is made that an assessment of the potential for contamination of country foods (or other exposure pathways, such as inhalation) is not required or if some contaminants are excluded from the assessment; - describe how community and Indigenous knowledge was used in assessing potential effects to Indigenous health, social and economic conditions; - apply GBA+ across all health, social and economic effects and document how potential effects or changes to health, social or economic conditions could be different for diverse subgroups, including community relevant subgroups (e.g. women, youth, elders); and - describe effects on reserve lands and peoples on reserve (e.g. visual, light, dust, noise, air quality, odours, water sources and accidents/malfunctions).
+- apply GBA+ across all health, social and economic effects and document how potential effects or changes to health, social or economic conditions could be different for diverse subgroups, including community relevant subgroups (e.g. women, youth, elders); and - describe effects on reserve lands and peoples on reserve (e.g. visual, light, dust, noise, air quality, odours, water sources and accidents/malfunctions).